Jdf117/Note-Taking-App-/README.md

 - nodemon

 App purpose:
 To allow users to store and edit personal notes.
-Notes are created and stored in the MongoDB database which can be accessed by performance CRUD operations.
+Notes are created and stored in the MongoDB database which can be accessed by performing CRUD operations.

 Operations: